Kong/kubernetes-ingress-controller/README.md

 ## Get started (using Operator)

-As an alternative to Helm, you can also install Kong Ingress Controller using the **Kong Gateway Operator** by following this [quick start guide][kgo-guide].
+As an alternative to Helm, you can also install Kong Ingress Controller using the **Kong Operator** by following this [quick start guide][kgo-guide].

 ## Container images